grupo-avispa/semantic_navigation/semantic_navigation_tasks/README.md

 * **`polygons`** ([polygon_msgs/Polygon2DCollection])

-	Topic array with filled polygons of the Regions of Interest (ROIs).
+	Topic array with filled polygons of the regions.

 * **`names`** ([visualization_msgs/MarkerArray])

-	Topic array with the names of the Regions of Interest (ROIs).
+	Topic array with the names of the regions.

 #### Services

 * **`generate_random_goals`** ([semantic_navigation_msgs/GenerateRandomGoals])

-	Service to generate random navigation goals in a specified region of interest (ROI).
+	Service to generate random navigation goals in a specified region.

 * **`get_region_name`** ([semantic_navigation_msgs/GetRegionName])

-	Service to request the ROI name of a known position.
+	Service to request the region name of a known position.

 * **`list_all_regions`** ([semantic_navigation_msgs/ListAllRegions])

-	Service to list all the regions of interest (ROIs) defined in the configuration file.
+	Service to list all the regions defined in the configuration file.

 #### Parameters